At a glance

 - Flat lesions start on the lips as small spots and gradually increase in size and become more numerous as the cat ages.

-- Single or multiple (known as lentigines) brown/black spots which are small, flat or slightly raised and have a clear and defined border.
+- Single or multiple brown/black spots (lentigines) which are small, flat or slightly raised, with a clear and defined border.
 The skin surrounding the area is normal.
 Lesion size ranges from 1-10mm.

 - Most cats have single or a handful of lesions (lentigo simplex), others may have a great number of lesions (lentigo profusa).

 It is associated with sun exposure in humans, however, the cause is unknown in cats.

 Changes to your cat’s skin (including the gums) should be evaluated by a veterinarian.
 He will perform a physical examination of your cat and obtain a medical history from you.

 While lentigo is benign, he may wish to rule out other medical conditions such as melanoma.
 To differentiate, a biopsy will be taken using a fine needle which is sent to a laboratory for histopathology.